-Here at Marquam, equity, diversity and inclusion drive our approach every day.
+Here at Marquam, equity, diversity, and inclusion drive our approach every day.
 We boast a diverse team with life experiences reflecting the varied communities we serve.
-We regularly talk about and demonstrate how to do better, be better and make positive change in our world and communities.
+We regularly talk about and demonstrate how to do better, be better and make a positive change in our world and communities.
 We consistently strive to be a more inclusive and equitable organization.

-Because we work with so many kick-ass organizations changing the world, they too have equity, inclusion and diversity front of mind.
+Because we work with so many kick-ass organizations changing the world, they too have equity, inclusion, and diversity front of mind.
 Our fundraising partners often ask, “How do we make our events more inclusive?
 How do we bring an equity lens to our fundraisers?
 And how do we bring to our events the diversity that reflects the communities we work in and serve?”
 Indeed.

 These are all important conversations.
 And ones that we want to have with you.
-We’re not entirely sure what the right answers are – especially as they relate to major donor fundraising events like galas and auctions – but here’s what our team (comprised of women, POC, LGBTQ folks and those from underrepresented populations) have come up with as a jumping off point.
-It’s important to note that due to the diversity on our team, many of us think and feel differently about this topic, so feel free to engage any of us for a more in depth discussion on ways you too can be more inclusive, diverse and equitable in your fundraising and event practices.
+We’re not entirely sure what the right answers are – especially as they relate to major donor fundraising events like galas and auctions – but here’s what our team (comprised of women, POC, LGBTQ folks, and those from underrepresented populations) have come up with as a jumping-off point.
+It’s important to note that due to the diversity on our team, many of us think and feel differently about this topic, so feel free to engage any of us for a more in-depth discussion on ways you too can be more inclusive, diverse, and equitable in your fundraising and event practices.
 We’re here to help!

 Where You Give